azdavis/azdavis.net/posts/en/define-pl-01.md

 ## Introduction and motivation

-There are many programming languages.
-Some have been around for years, some are relatively new.
+There are many programming languages, but most do not have a formal definition.

-But what defines a programming language?
+The majority of programming languages are defined by their implementation.

 ### Definition by implementation

-One answer is that the definition of a programming language is its implementation.

 Given some programming language $L$, an implementation of $L$ is a program, which takes the text of a program $p$ in the language $L$, and either produces